A family favorite, Mocha Chocolate Truffle Cookies have a deep mocha flavor with a crunchy exterior & a soft interior. Rich & chocolatey!

 Instructions

-- Preheat the oven to 350ºF.
-Line a half sheet baking pan lined with a Silpat silicone mat or parchment paper.
+- Preheat the oven to 350 °F. Line a half sheet baking pan with a Silpat silicone mat or parchment paper.
+Sift the cocoa powder to remove any lumps.

 - Let the cookies cool for 1 minute before removing from the baking pan.
 Transfer cookies to a wire cooling rack to cool completely.
 Serve and enjoy!